pingcap/docs-dm/en/alert-rules.md

 For more information about DM alert rules and the solutions, refer to [handle alerts](handle-alerts.md).

-The DM alert information and monitor metrics based on Prometheus.
-The relationship between alert rules and monitor metrics can be referred to [DM monitor metrics](monitor-a-dm-cluster.md).
+Both DM alert information and monitoring metrics are based on Prometheus.
+For more information about their relationship, refer to [DM monitoring metrics](monitor-a-dm-cluster.md).